AdaCore/gnatstudio/docs/users_guide/searching.rst

 Change the context to a different one by clicking on the arrow on the right, which displays the list of all possible contexts, including:

-  * :command:`Project View`

-    Search the :guilabel:`Project` view.
-An extra :guilabel:`Scope` box is displayed where you can specify the scope of your search, a set of:
-    :guilabel:`Projects`, :guilabel:`Directories`, :guilabel:`Files`,
-    :guilabel:`Entities`.
-Searching entities can take a long time since GPS must parse every file during the search.

   * :command:`Open Files`

     Search all files currently open in the source editor.